axelarnetwork/axelar-core/pages/learn/sdk/axelarjs-stable.md

 From here, a user could do the following:

-- Use the [Axelar testnet faucet](https://faucet.testnet.axelar.dev/) to deposit AXL tokens to `addr`.
+- Use the Axelar faucets ([testnet](https://faucet.testnet.axelar.dev/) | [testnet-2](https://faucet-casablanca.testnet.axelar.dev/)) to deposit AXL tokens to `addr`.
 (Be sure to exceed the minimum of 10 AXL tokens!)
 The Axelar network will transfer these AXL tokens to Avalanche.
 - After some time, verify your AXL tokens arrived on Avalanche at `destinationAddress`.
 Use an Avalanche testnet block explorer such as [Snowtrace](https://testnet.snowtrace.io/).
 View the ERC-20 [token contract for AXL tokens on Avalanche testnet](https://testnet.snowtrace.io/address/0x46cc87ea84586c03bb2109ed9b33f998d40b7623).

 You can substitute (Axelar, AXL, Avalanche) for many other choices of (source chain, asset, destination chain).